 Cash flow is a major issue for many small businesses in Australia.
 Even small fluctuations in cash flow can have a devastating effect on a company’s ability to operate.
 It’s no surprise that, according to Deloitte Access Economics, 200,000 small businesses in Australia have problems accessing financing.
 Data from the Australian Bureau of Statistics (ABS) also shows that access to financing is the most common obstacle to innovation, impacting roughly 400,000 Australian businesses.

 Small businesses are the driving engine behind the Australian economy, accounting for almost 50% of Australia’s GDP.
-Without the funding they need to grow and innovate, that engine is being starved of fuel, and the result is damaging not just to small business owners, but to all of Australia.
+Without the alternative SME money they need to grow and innovate, that engine is being starved of fuel.
+Therefore, the result is damaging not just to small business owners, but to all of Australia.

 The disclaimer covers content, comments, responsibility, links, government and local laws, jurisdiction and communication methods.
 None of the contents on this website or blog should be construed as any kind of advice or recommendation.
 Nothing in it should be taken to constitute a statement that is intended to influence a person or persons in making a decision regarding any investment or financial product.
 This website or blog does not purport to be complete, accurate or contain all information which its users may require to make an informed assessment of whether to invest in any Offer listed through Accrutus Capital Pty Ltd.